Protecting Your Nonprofit from Crime

 Person taking out confidential file from drawer.

 Theft can happen in any business, of any size, in any industry, even at a nonprofit.
 If your organization isn’t prepared to protect itself from employee or volunteer theft and forgery, the losses can be devastating, not just financially, but to your reputation as well.
-The typical organization loses approximately five percent in revenue to fraud each year, and 20 percent of occupational fraud cases result in a loss of at least $1 million.1
+The typical organization loses approximately 5% in revenue to fraud each year, and 20% of occupational fraud cases result in a loss of at least $1 million.1

-“Beyond financial costs, the damage to your nonprofit’s reputation could also lead to lost donors, volunteers and public trust,” says Steve Balmer, Commercial Crime Product Manager.
+“Beyond financial costs, the damage to your nonprofit’s reputation could also lead to lost donors, volunteers and public trust,” said Steve Balmer, Commercial Crime Product Manager.
 “Those losses can be difficult to quantify.”

 For a nonprofit, the damaged reputation that can accompany an insider theft can take years to overcome.
 It can also affect the morale of other employees and volunteers within the organization, who can feel a sense of violation and betrayal by a colleague.